www.

 different type of

-visa once you are in Ecuador, you need to go to the Ministerio de
+visa once you are in Ecuador, gather all the required paperwork, then

 Relaciones Exteriores, Comercio e Integración at 10 de